 Trimipramine and Doxepin Are the Same Class of Drugs (Tricyclics)

 Trimipramine and Doxepin are two medications that belong to the same class of drugs called tricyclic antidepressants (TCAs).
-These medications are primarily used to treat depression but have different properties that make each drug unique.
+These medications are both primarily used to treat depression but have different properties that make each drug unique.

 What Are Tricyclics?